IBM/telco-integrator/code/staging/hybrid_ref-arch.md

 12. The integration platform also integrates with enterprise nonfunctional aspects with a unified perspective on DevOps, logging and monitoring, and security.

 Note that this architecture (and example scenario) is still implementation- and product-agnostic.
-The *Accelerator for Telco* is designed to implement the capabilities using IBM's Cloud Pak solution platforms, with IBM Cloud Pak for Integration being predominantly used.
+The *Telco Integrator* is designed to implement the capabilities using IBM's Cloud Pak solution platforms, with IBM Cloud Pak for Integration being predominantly used.

 The mapping of integration architecture capabilities to Cloud Pak capabilities is as follows: